ECEHive/hive-scheduler/README.md

 	cd ./apps/client && pnpm dev
 	```

+> You will receive an HTTPS warning when visiting the client.
+You can ignore this warning and proceed to the site.

+> Safari may have issues when making API requests, so use a Firefox or Chromium based browser when testing.

 Both the client and the server must be running for everything to be functional.
 The client will hot-reload, the server will not.

 ## Contributing